Clay Collin, M.A., I/O Psychology

 I fell in love with the science of psychometrics, job analysis, and the data behind human potential.
 But when I tried to use my degree to pivot into an HR role, the traditional hiring algorithms rejected me.
 To the ATS scanners, I was just "The IT Guy."

 Data Security: As a Lead Information Security Analyst, I treat your psychometric data with the same rigor I apply to enterprise systems.
-Your Work Identity is yours alone—we do not sell data; we provide intelligence.
+We do not sell data.
+We provide intelligence.

 Data Sources & Attribution